A Self-Adaptive Penalty Method for Integrating Prior Knowledge Constraints into Neural ODEs: Numerical Experiments

 \subsection{Damped Harmonic Oscillator}

 The DHO dataset, available on \emph{Kaggle}, describes the motion of a mass attached to a spring under the influence of a dissipative force described by a second-order ODE \cite{coelho_oscillator_2023}.
 The dataset consists of a time series with four features: time step $t$, displacement $x$, velocity $v$, and acceleration $a$.
 At each time step $t$, the system has one inequality constraint and one equality constraint.
-The inequality constraint requires the system's energy to decrease due to damping $\{E(t) > E(t+1)\}_{t=t_1,\dots,t_N},$ where $E(t) = \dfrac{1}{2} m\ v(t)^2 + \dfrac{1}{2} k x(t)^2$, and $k$ is the spring constant.
-The equality constraint requires the conservation of the rate at which energy is dissipated due to damping $\{\Delta P(t) = 0\}_{t=t_1,t_N},$ where $P(t) = -c v(t) x(t)$, and $c$ is the damping coefficient.
-To obtain meaningful results, all data points of the adjusted model should satisfy these constraints.
+The inequality constraint requires the system's energy to decrease due to damping: